 Here are the “rules of the road” for the basic destinations within the grocery store:

 Dairy – Select reduced fat, low fat, or skim.
-Avoid whole milk and full fat cheeses.
-Choose trans fat-free margarine spreads instead of butter or stick margarine.
+Avoid whole milk and full-fat cheeses.

 Meat/Seafood – Restrict red meat and processed meats like bacon and sausage.
 Choose lean cuts of beef and pork when you do.
 Concentrate your efforts on seafood and poultry.

 Eggs – Choose the omega 3-fortified varieties.
 Look for omega 3 or DHA on the label.

 Frozen Foods – Frozen fruits, vegetables, seafood, and poultry are just as nutritious as fresh.
 Avoid frozen vegetables with added butter or sauces.
 Avoid fruits with added sugar.

 Grain Products/Starches – Choose 100% whole grain products.
 Look for “100% whole grain or whole wheat” on the label to be sure.
 Physically intact whole grains like brown rice, barley, oats, quinoa, etc. have a health edge over 100% whole grain bread.
 Choose multigrain brands of pasta, like Barilla Plus or whole wheat varieties.

 Canned Goods – Generally inferior to fresh, but the following retain their nutritional value: any form of tomato products, beans, and 100% pumpkin.
 Choose reduced-sodium varieties when available.
 Canned salmon, chunk-lite tuna, sardines, and oysters are convenient and healthy proteins.